pavanreddy-ml/CSCI6907/README.md

 This repository contains code for training a Tabular GAN (Generative Adversarial Network) for anomaly detection using TensorFlow.
 The Tabular GAN is used to generate synthetic samples that are similar to a given dataset, and it can be applied to detect anomalies by measuring the dissimilarity between the original and generated samples.

+> **It is preferred to run this code on Google Colab.
+Just upload the notebook and execute all the cells.**

 ## Installation